Business opportunities

 Stabilize market fluctuations

-By expanding into foreign markets, companies are no longer held to the economic changes, consumer demands and seasonal fluctuations within the domestic economy.
+By expanding into foreign markets, companies are less affected by economic changes, consumer demands and seasonal fluctuations within the domestic economy.

 Sell excess production capacity

-By choosing to export excess supply, your production capacity of length of production may increase, which could lead to a decreasing average cost per unit and an increase in economies of scale.
+By choosing to export excess supply, your production capacity or length of production may increase.
+This could reduce average cost per unit and increase economies of scale.

 Enhance competitiveness

-Exporting in the global marketplace increases your exposure to international best practices, ideas and alternative ways of doing business, which improves your chances of competing at home and overseas.
+Exporting in the global marketplace increases your exposure to international best practices, varying customer preferences, ideas and alternative ways of doing business, which improves your chances of competing domestically and internationally.

-Are you new to exporting, or are you already exporting your products from Ontario?
-The Government of Ontario is ready to help food, beverage and agricultural companies expand their business into new and existing markets.
+The Ministry of Agriculture, Food and Agribusiness (OMAFA) helps food, beverage and agricultural companies expand their business into new and existing markets.

 • help them become export-ready